maxitg/SetReplace/README.md

 <img src="READMEImages/WolframModelPlotCoordinates.png" width="478">

-Unfortunately due to limitations of [`GraphEmbedding`](https://reference.wolfram.com/language/ref/GraphEmbedding.html), specifying coordinates of two or more vertices breaks the scaling of distances.
-As a result, vertices and arrowheads might appear too small or too large, and will need to be manually adjusted.
+Unfortunately, due to limitations of [`GraphEmbedding`](https://reference.wolfram.com/language/ref/GraphEmbedding.html), specifying coordinates of two or more vertices breaks the scaling of distances.
+As a result, vertices and arrowheads might appear too small or too large and need to be manually adjusted.
 This might also affect [`RulePlot`](#ruleplot-of-wolframmodel) in some cases.

 ```
 In[] := WolframModelPlot[{{1, 2, 3}, {2, 4, 5}, {2, 6, 7, 8}, {8, 9, 1}},